benhoyt/merovius.github.io/_posts/2014-06-22-gpn14-gamejam--crazy-cat-lady.markdown

 On the technical side we used [LÖVE](https://love2d.org/), an open 2D game engine for lua, widely used in gamejams.
 I am pretty happy with this engine, it took about 3 hours to get most of the game-mechanics going, the rest was pretty much doing the detailed animations.
-It is definitely the nicest or most efficient code, but for a gamejam it is a well suited language and engine.
+It is definitely not the nicest or most efficient code, but for a gamejam it is a well suited language and engine.

 If you want to try it (I don't think it is interesting for more than a few minutes, but definitely worth checking out), you should install LÖVE (most